SevaSk/ecoute/README.md

 ## ➕ Enhancements from base repository ➕
 - Do not need Open AI key, paid Open AI account to use the complete functionality
 - Transcribe any video
-- Preserve all conversation text
+- Preserve all conversation text in UI
+- Allow saving conversation to file

 ## 🤝 Contributing 🤝